-At the earliest stages of dementia, the person with dementia may notice changes in their driving.
+At the earliest stages of dementia, people with dementia may notice changes in their driving.
 As a result, they may make adjustments as to when they drive.
-For example, they may only drive in the daylight and/or only to places that they are familiar with.
+For example, they may drive only in the daylight and/or only to places that they are familiar with.
 However, as the dementia progresses, they will lose their ability to determine on their own when they are no longer able to drive safely and that they should stop driving.
 To decrease the risk of accidents, it’s important that you get involved.

 Source: www.careblazers.com